After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 • psychological condition.

-The beginning of menstruation after childbirth: features
+The onset of menstruation after childbirth: features

 The onset of menstruation after childbirth is not a sign that female body ready to next pregnancy.
-On the full recovery it takes a couple of years.
-It is advisable to plan the next child after this period.
-Therefore, before the onset of menstruation, you need to take care of contraceptives.
+On full recovery it takes a couple of years.
+It is advisable to plan for the next child after this period.
+Therefore, before your period starts, you need to take care of contraception.

-Situations when you should see a doctor
+Situations when you should consult a doctor

 Personal hygiene when restoring menstruation after childbirth